-Make all checks payable to CNS.
+Deposit funds into your child’s lunch account.
 Students receiving free or reduced lunch need to have their lunch forms returned within the first week to ensure continuation of this program.
 When all students have credit in their account, it helps the lunch line move quickly and is helpful in case a student forgets to bring his/her lunch from home.

 Lunches from home need to be sent in ‘crow-proof containers.’
 We have several crows that wait for students to put their lunchboxes in the tubs.
 The crows immediately go after those with paper or plastic bags.
 Please respect the intelligence of the crows and use a lunch container that snaps or zips.
 The crows have yet to figure out how to open those.

 If your child must take either prescription or non-prescription medication during school hours, a written permission slip for the school to administer the medication must be signed by the parent/guardian and doctor, and the medication kept in the nurse’s office as a safeguard for all.
 Medication permission forms are available in the front office.
 Prescription and over the counter medication must be in the original container.
 Children Should Never Carry or Hold Their Own Medications During the School Day.
 All medication must be checked in at the nurse’s office.

 Morning Drop off/End of the Day Student Pickup